GoogleForCreators/web-stories-wp/readme.txt

 = 1.39.0 =

+* Enhancement: new experimental performance improvements in the dashboard and editor.
 * Fixed: resolved translation warning on WordPress 6.7.
 * Fixed: improved Google Analytics 4 banner.
 * Fixed: resolved edge case where the media library might crash.